thinkful-ei-gecko/alexander-portfolio-starter/README.md

 - 2019-09-04 23:29:21: Mobile style is nearly there, I created and implemented a few more background images from my trip to Muir Woods and settled on a template for the Samples section.
 Just need to finish styling the last few sections and the rest will be fast and easy.
 Breaking to continue studying React.

+-2019-09-06 10:41:16: Mobile and Tablet are palatable, last stretch is the desktop.

+- 2019-09-06 15:31:10: Setting up new grids as needed.
+The off-register background effect has broken on the bottom of the hero image on tablet+ size, need to figure out why.

+-2019-09-09 23:21:29: Think it's good enough!
+Going to try submitting for review.

 ## FUTURE GOALS:

 - Load project images into samples section.